nwoolr20/imx-contracts/README.md

 - `ETHERSCAN_API_KEY`
   - which can be obtained from [your Etherscan account.](https://etherscan.io/myapikey)

-Then, just run `yarn hardhat run deploy/asset.ts --network ropsten`.
+Then, just run `yarn hardhat run deploy/asset.ts --network sandbox`.

 ### Basic Usage